nylas/nylas-python/README.md

 ## Examples

-There's an example flask app in the `examples` directory.
+There's an example Flask app in the `examples` directory.
 You can run the sample app to see how an authentication flow might be implemented.

-*Note: you will need to replace the APP_ID and APP_SECRET with your Inbox App ID and secret to use the sample app.*
+*Note: you will need to replace the APP_ID and APP_SECRET with your Nylas App ID and secret to use the sample app.*

 ## Usage

 ### App ID and Secret

-Before you can interact with the Nilas REST API, you need to register for the Nilas Developer Program at [https://www.nilas.com/](https://www.nilas.com/).
+Before you can interact with the Nylas REST API, you need to register for the Nylas Developer Program at [https://www.nylas.com/](https://www.nylas.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

 Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
 That said, in the example project and code snippets below, the values are hardcoded for convenience.

 ### Authentication

-The Nilas REST API uses server-side (three-legged) OAuth, and this library provides convenience methods to simplify the OAuth process.
+The Nylas REST API uses server-side (three-legged) OAuth, and this library provides convenience methods to simplify the OAuth process.
 Here's how it works:

 1. You redirect the user to our login page, along with your App Id and Secret